wealth42/nick-fury/UX/README.md

 ## UI/UX challenge assignments for Wealth42

 ### Introduction
-The goal of this challenge is to test your familiarity with either Adobe XD or Sketch to build concepts.
-To read more about the recruitment process and open opportunities at Wealth42, click [here](http://bit.ly/w42-hiring)
+The goal of this challenge is to test your familiarity with Figma to build concepts.
+To read more about the recruitment process and open opportunities at Wealth42, click [here](http://bit.ly/w42-careers)

-*   You can select any one of the stories mentioned in the [stories](../stories/) folder, and build a few screens that showcase your skills as a UI developer.
+*   You can select any one of the stories mentioned in the [stories](../stories/) folder, and build a few screens that showcase your skills as a UI designer.
 *   Follow [Submission Process](#submission-process) to complete the assignment.
 *   For success, ensure you get as many checks as in our [Assessment Criteria](#assessment-criteria)
 *   We typically take 5 days to evaluate this submission.